vaib-dev/Courses/11-linkedin/2-networking.md

 **2. Acknowledge**: LinkedIn does the heavy lifting when it comes to staying on top of people in your network.
 They provide notifications when someone you know has a birthday, work anniversary, or new job.
 You have the option of “liking” the notification or sending a message.
 I suggest choosing “send a message” and writing a personal note.
 Determine a time of day you will check in and get in the habit of doing it daily so you don’t miss any of your connections’ important dates.

+**3. Engage, engage, engage**: Take a few minutes per day to thoughtfully comment on other people's posts, articles and videos.
+After you do this on a few posts, send the person a connection request.
+They'll be much more likely to connect with you if you're a familiar face.

 ## Tips For Networking
 Here are four tips to network on LinkedIn: